pulp-platform/gvsoc/models/memory/README-SystemC-TLM-2.0.md

 export VP_USE_SYSTEMC=1
 ```

-Optionally, these variables can be added to an initialization file such as
+Optionally, this variable can be added to an initialization file such as
 ~/.bashrc.

 A convenience script [get_systemc.sh](get_systemc.sh) that downloads and